Rhodesian Ridgeback Shedding

 Rhodesian Ridgebacks have a light shedding level.
 Regular grooming keeps shedding manageable and your Rhodesian Ridgeback's coat healthy.

-With a typical weight of 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback benefits from care tailored to its physical and behavioral profile.
 What sets the Rhodesian Ridgeback apart from other hound breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Seasonal Changes